Multan: Origin

-The region around Multan is home to several archaeological sites dating to the early Harappan period of the Indus Valley Civilisation between 3000 BC to 2800 BC.
+The region around Multan is home to several archaeological sites dating to the early Harappan period of the Indus Valley Civilisation between 3000 BCE to 2800 BCE.
 According to the Hindu religious texts, Multan was founded by the sage Kashyapa.
-These texts also assert that Multan was the capital of the Trigarta Kingdom ruled by the Katoch dynasty during the Kurukshetra War that is central to the Hindu epic poem, the Mahabharata.
-The city was visited by Greek admiral Skylax, who passed through the area in 515 BCE.
-The city was also mentioned by the Greek historian Herodotus in 400 BC.
+These texts also assert that Multan was the capital of the Trigarta Kingdom during the Kurukshetra War that is central to the Sanskrit epic poem, the Mahabharata.
+The neighbourhood was visited by the Greek admiral Skylax who sailed down the Indus River in 515 BCE; his account is preserved in the Histories of the Greek historian Herodotus which was written down in 400 BCE.

-Greek Invasion
+Invasion of Alexander the Great

-Multan is believed to have been the Malli capital that was conquered by Alexander the Great in 326 BCE as part of the Mallian Campaign.
-The Mallian people, together with nearby tribes, gathered an army of 90,000 personnel to fight against an army of 50,000 Greeks.
-This was perhaps the largest army faced by Greeks in the entire subcontinent.
+Multan is believed to have been the Malli capital that was conquered by Alexander the Great in 326 BCE as part of the Mallian campaign.
+The Mallian people, together with the nearby tribes, gathered an army of 90,000 personnel to fight against an army of 50,000 Greeks.
+This was perhaps the largest army faced by Greeks in the entire region.
 During the siege of the city's citadel, Alexander reputedly leaped into the inner area of the citadel, where he faced the Mallian leader.
 Alexander was wounded by an arrow that had penetrated his lung, leaving him severely injured.
-After a fierce battle at the site of 'Khooni Burj' the Mallian army eventually surrendered, preventing further bloodshed.
-During Alexander's era, Multan was located on an island in the Ravi river, which has since shifted course numerous times throughout the centuries.
+During Alexander's era, Multan was located on an island in the Ravi River, which has since shifted course numerous times throughout the centuries.

-In the mid-5th century CE, the city was attacked by White Huns, a group of Barbarian Hephthalite nomads led by Toramana.
+In the mid-5th century CE, the city was attacked by Alchon Huns, a group of Hephthalite nomads led by Toramana.
 After a fierce fight they conquered Multan, but did not stay long.

-By the mid 7th century CE, Multan was conquered by Chach of Alor, of the Buddhist Rai dynasty.
+By the mid 7th century CE, Multan was conquered by Chach of Alor of the Buddhist Rai dynasty.
 Chach appointed a thakur to govern from Multan, and used his army to settle boundary disputes with Kashmir.

-Kathi period

-Several historians have suggested that before the Muslim invasion, the Valas, a prominent clan of the Kathi Rajputs, were among the early rulers of the Thatta region.
-These groups are thought to have originally resided along the Indus River, encompassing areas such as Thatta and Multan, before migrating to the Kathiawar region of present-day Gujarat, India.
-In the bardic tradition, the Vala rulers are associated with the birad, or blessing, of "Tatta Multan ka Rao" (Lords of Thatta and Multan), a title that underscores their historical ties to these locations.